ska-telescope/skampi/docs/src/README.md

 ## Guidelines

-* Do not document your own API in Skampi.
-Skampi is not a product, it is an integration environment.
+* Do not document your own API in SKAMPI.
+SKAMPI is not a product, it is an integration environment.
 Add links to your subsystem API docs and basic usage guidelines only.
 * Try to minimise outward facing links that may become deprecated over time.
 Add an entry-point to your own documentation space that can remain stable.
 * Have the end-user of your documentation in mind when writing it.

 ## Readthedocs themes

 Refer to the submodule ska-ser-sphinx-templates.
-This repo has been cloned into the Skampi docs/src repo but the steps given there (using `bootstrap.sh` to set up your repo) is not applicable to this one.
+This repo has been cloned into the SKAMPI docs/src repo but the steps given there (using `bootstrap.sh` to set up your repo) is not applicable to this one.
 Cherry-picking is strongly advised.